djpolmd/minishop/README.md

 2 .
 Run php install.php on server side, it will migrate an demo DB;

-3 . log in as root : passowrd
+3 . log in as root : password

 <img src= "screee_shot.jpg">